zdevilinside/TheExpatTech/content/digital-nomading/recommended-vpn-hardware/index.md

 |                   | Beryl AX (GL‑MT3000) | https://amzn.to/4rljIHj |
 |                   | Slate AX (GL‑AXT1800) | https://amzn.to/3M3ZWQB |
 | **Mini Routers & Gateways** | Brume 2 (GL‑MT2500) | https://amzn.to/4pCof6r |

+> ⚠️ **Affiliate Disclosure:** Some of the links above are Amazon affiliate links.
+> If you click through and make a purchase, I may earn a small commission — at no extra cost to you.
+> I have to pay for my site somehow, and this helps keep it running.

 ---